Private Placement Market

 - A close relative is defined as a spouse, parent, grandparent, sibling, child, grandchild, or in-law.
 You don’t qualify as a close family member simply because you are a cousin of a principal.

 - A close friend is someone who has known a principal of the company for enough time to be able to judge that person’s capabilities and trustworthiness.
 The relationship must be direct.
-It’s not enough to belong to the same organization, association, or religious group, or to be a friend-of-a-friend of a principal.
+It’s not enough to belong to the same organization, association, or religious group, to be a friend-of-a-friend of a principal, or be connected through some form of social media, such as Facebook, Twitter or LinkedIn.

 A company may sell its securities to you without an offering memorandum or other disclosure if you qualify as an “accredited investor”.
 This means you have at least one of the following financial qualifications, or qualify in some other way: